kabaehr/kabaehr.github.io/_posts/2017-01-03-Aurelia-production-experiences.markdown

 Therefore the most time we needed some common feature, we hadn´t to start at 0 and could make use of some already existing implementation.
 Apart from this even jQuery plugins are easy integrable.
 For me, this is a great plus point for a framework.
 When you don´t have to implement the same commonly needed thing always again and again, or copy the code from your last project.

+For the most enterprise projects testing is a really important topic and I didn´t mentioned it yet, because there is not so much I can say.
+The <a href="https://github.com/aurelia/testing" title="">aurelia-testing</a> library works really well togheter with Jasmine and Karma and End2End testing with Protractor is also not a big deal.
+This setup works for us and we didn´t tried to combine other testing libraries.

 <h3>No resolutions for 2017 yet?</h3>